Managing Your Members, and Your Mental Health

 If you’re tired of thinking about email campaigns, take another stab at that data import you’ve been meaning to tackle.
 If you’re tired of thinking about event registration, switch over to an easier task like answering some emails.

-And yes, we know ? multi-tasking isn’t actually a super-efficient way to do things.
+And yes, we know multi-tasking isn’t actually a super-efficient way to do things.
 It takes time and effort to switch from thinking about managing a project to trying to upgrade software, or to switch from entering contact records to taking a phone call.
-This advice should be taken in moderation, as a way to improving your workflow ? not for the sake of bragging how many tabs you’ve got open.
+This advice should be taken in moderation, as a way to improving your workflow, not for the sake of bragging how many tabs you’ve got open.

-We know you work hard ? and we hope that by making use of these ideas, you can help yourself work more efficiently and feel better while doing it.
+We know you work hard!
+And we hope that by making use of these ideas, you can help yourself work more efficiently and feel better while doing it.